 Since the demise of Xena, Lawless has worked mainly in America.
 She guest-starred as another genetically-engineered being on X Files, played Tarzan's Aunt in an ill-fated TV update, and had cameos in the big-budget Spiderman (as a punk) and low-budget Kiwi romp I'll Make You Happy.

 2005 alone saw Lawless headlining in two TV-movies, Locusts and Vampire Bats, and playing addled mothers in The Darkroom and Kiwi-filmed horror Boogeyman (produced by Tapert).
-She also began a recurring role as a cylon in disguise in the acclaimed television update of Battlestar Galactica.
+She also began occasional guest slots on the acclaimed update of Battlestar Galactica, playing one of the cylons — including on key double episode 'Exodus', in the show's third season.

 Lawless has also been heard increasingly behind the microphone.
 In 1997 she spent time on Broadway as bad girl Rizzo in Grease, and later toured New Zealand with Dave Dobbyn.
 After time as a guest judge on New Zealand Idol, Lawless was runner-up on America's Celebrity Duets (2006), winning over many doubters after a duet with Smokey Robinson.
 The same year, she visited Bangladesh for World Vision documentary Lucy Lawless: Five Days in Bangladesh.